lightbend/config/README.md

 ### Binary Releases

-Version 1.2.1 and earlier were built for Java 6, while newer versions (1.3.0-M1 is the current beta) will be built for Java 8.
+Version 1.2.1 and earlier were built for Java 6, while newer versions (1.3.0 and above) will be built for Java 8.

 You can find published releases on Maven Central.

     <dependency>
         <groupId>com.typesafe</groupId>
         <artifactId>config</artifactId>
-        <version>1.2.1</version>
+        <version>1.3.0</version>
     </dependency>

 sbt dependency:

-    libraryDependencies += "com.typesafe" % "config" % "1.2.1"
+    libraryDependencies += "com.typesafe" % "config" % "1.3.0"

 Link for direct download if you don't use a dependency manager: